 |

-mouse.
+mice.
 It allows you to smoothly scroll the window that is currently under

 the pointer.
-As RISC OS has no native support for this, HID offers a variety
+As RISC OS originally had no native support for this,

-of scroll methods, that can be tailored for each individual application.
+HID offers a variety of scroll methods, that can be tailored for each

 |